 Although Google Photos will still continue to support the following video formats: .mpg, .mod, .mmv, .tod, .wmv, .asf, .avi, .divx, .mov, .m4v, .3gp, .3g2, .mp4 , .m2t, .m2ts ,. mts and .mkv files.

 If you upload videos that Google Photos can’t process, you should review them.
-If Google Photos can’t play your video, you can download or delete it.
+You can download or delete your video if Google Photos can’t play it.
 If you delete a video, it will be deleted from Google Photos, but not from your device if you downloaded a copy.